ivanov/kanten/README.md

     [ ] drag click events for paging (flick-click right to go forward, etc) [ ] run_wrapper to restore previous screen?
     - moar and bpython do this, i think
-[ ] dynamic resizing of width
+[ ] (refactor) move all initialization into a function, to allow for re-init [ ] dynamic resizing of width
     [ ] (via + and - commands, perhaps)
     [ ] via ":set width=40"